domiflichi/Signal-Service-Buddy/README.md

 8. Save the file, close the editor
 9. Run the Python script

 That's it!
-Just one quick thing though - you'll need to send a 'test' signal to your channel before you let your system start sending out automated signals.
+Just one quick thing though - the 1st time you launch your Python script, you'll be prompted to enter your phone number.
-Just enter a 'dummy' record into your database directly, or place a quick trade (to which you can close right away).
+Go ahead and do so (don't forget to include your country code - ie +1 for United States).
+You'll get a Telegram text/message from Telegram with a one time code after you do this.
+Just enter this code and you'll be all set.
 The reason you need to do this is because you need to give authorization of the Python code to your Telegram account.
 After that, you're good to go!

 ## Frequently Asked Questions
 Q. How much does this awesome software cost?